TANESCO: Reform

-With years of inefficient loss making operations and unreliable supply of electricity the government liberalised private sector investment in electricity generation in 1992.
+The government liberalised private sector investment in electricity generation in 1992.
 In 2002 as part of the Companies Act, 2002 of Tanzania, Tanesco was incorporated as a limited liability company; however all its shares were still held by the government.
-Due to the high dependence on Hydroelectric dams and poor hydrology between 2005 and 2008, Tanesco lead to the procurement of their first Emergency Power Project.
+Due to the high dependence on Hydroelectric dams and poor hydrology between 2005 and 2008, Tanesco lead to the procurement of their first Emergency Power Project (EPP).
 The first EPP was the expansion of the Ubungo Power Station with Songas.
-From 2011 to 2013 TANESCO experienced another shortage of power generation due to poor hydrology and again procurement of costly EPPs was then undertaken.
+From 2011 to 2013 TANESCO experienced a shortage of power generation due to poor hydrology and again procurement of costly EPPs was then undertaken.
 By the end of 2016, TANESCO sought an increase by 8.53 percent of the energy tariff, due to its difficult financial situation.
 In 2017, The president John Magufuli, dismissed the raise firing the director manager of TANESCO Felchesmi Mramba.

 Corporate Affairs

 Management

 Tanesco's management operations is conducted at their headquarters Umeme Park and is located in Ubungo, Dar es salaam.
 The Management of the company is under the managing director.
-Currently the managing director is Mr. Maharage Chande appointed by the president Samia Suluhu Hassan in April 2021.
+Currently the managing director is Eng.
+Boniface Gissima Nyamo-Hanga appointed by the president Samia Suluhu Hassan in September 2023.

 The company is organised under the following business units: Generation, Transmission, Distribution and Customer Services, Investment, Finance, Information, Communication and Technology, Human Resources and the Legal Counsel.

 Ownership

 The Tanzania Electric Supply company ltd. is wholly owned by the Government of Tanzania.
 It is a public corporation governed by the Public Corporations Act, revised edition 2002.

-There has been much debate to either privatise the company or list the company on the Dar-es-salaam Stock Exchange to increase the company's efficiency.
+There has been much debate to either privatise the company or list the company on the Dar-es-salaam Stock Exchange.
 The government however encourages the public sector to enter the market and compete with Tanesco, however, the government is adamant to maintain its public status to help keep the cost of electricity always low for the majority of the population.